repozilla2/sentinel-proxy/docs/PROBLEM.md

 This creates a gap:

-> Safety claims at the actuation boundary are often narrative, not reproducible.
+> Conformance claims at the actuation boundary are often narrative, not reproducible.

 ---